ketank30/ThirdRepo/README.md

 # ThirdRepo
-This is may Third repository which is directly added to a Git Server
+This is my Third repository which is directly added to a Git Server